You probably were recently asked:

 In the heat of the moment, I said some things I really shouldn't have.

-This was right after I had studied Love and Logic for a while and it was a complete slap to my own face!
+This was right after I had studied Love and Logic for a while and so it was a complete slap to my own face!

 I said to myself, "Why am I saying these things to the person I love most in the world?
 I don't want her to say the same things back to me!"